 As for the disappearance of the team, pro-flat Earth Facebook seemed nonplussed and confident about why they disappeared.

 “Look,” said Flat Earth proponent Bradley McGowan in a pro-flat Earth Facebook group, “they probably just fell off the edge as I would expect them to.
 All we need is the Bible.
 It’s all right there.
-God’s word and promise to us.
+And it’s God’s word and promise to us.
 Science is certainly the tool of the evil one.
 It oppresses God’s loyal soldiers.
-It’s really that simple.
+It’s that simple.
 The Earth is not a sphere, but rather a flat circle covered in a dome firmament, as God teaches us.
 I’m not sure what happened to the expedition, but I’m sure wherever they are, they’re with Jesus now.”

 According to Commander Santiago, they’ll keep looking, but the rescue team has set low expectations.